demircancelebi/tafl/README.md

 - [X] Attackers can capture with 2, 3, or 4 pieces
 - [X] Game starts with attackers or defenders
 - [X] Width of corners, usually corners are one piece, but in Alea Evangelii variation, corners are 2x2
+- [X] Repetition turn limit (On copenhagen game draws on [Threefold repetition](https://en.wikipedia.org/wiki/Threefold_repetition), you can modify this number)

 ## Basic example
 Uses Copenhagen rules on 11x11 board, plays both sides with random agent